-The appearance of elements can be changed in a number of ways to make the Canvas more compelling this includes changing the fill and border and font colors of the elements and the font style and even replacing the default element presentation with an alternate graphical image.
+The appearance of elements can be changed in a number of ways to make the Canvas more compelling.
+This includes changing the fill, border and font colors of the elements and the font style, and even replacing the default element presentation with an alternative graphical image.